akhikhl/multiproject-git-gradle/README.md

 ##Overview

 This is gradle script for multi-project git-based setup, configuration and build.
-It supports automated cloning/pulling git-repositories (from any locations, supported by JGit) and typical gradle tasks ("build", "install", etc) that can be run against some or all projects.
+It supports automated cloning/pulling git-repositories (from any repositories, supported by JGit) and typical gradle tasks ("build", "install", etc) that can be run against some or all projects.
 Projects can be supplied with inter-project dependencies, so that particular order of assembly/testing/etc is guaranteed.